raoul361/WorkFromHome/README.md

 https://www.logitech.com/en-au/product/c922-pro-stream-webcam
 There is a LOT to say here, a lot of options.

 - It's a 1080p camera; although we only ever use 360/720 for conferences.
-This gives you the ability to Zoom in
+This gives you the ability to zoom in a bit closer without loosing quality/definition on a 720p call.
 - Reasonable dynamic range
 - It does have a microphone which can be used, but will make you sound rather 'empty'
 - No drivers - but see issues on setup with Teams.

-- Camera must be backlit.
-Webcams are just too low quality to deal with light coming from the front.
+***Camera must not be backlit***.
+Webcams are just too low quality to deal with light coming directly onto the lens.
 Ergo
 - Don't sit with a window behind you or just to the side
-- Overhead lights also play havoc, avoid any ceiling light being in-shot
+- Overhead lights also play havoc, avoid any ceiling light being in-shot. ***I taped a piece of paper over my light so as to limit glare from overhead.***

-- Think of camera placement
+Think of camera placement
 - Don't want to look up your nose.
 - Wide angle is not flattering.
 Your face should fill most of the frame (especially when there are multiple participants in a group chat)
 - Best camera placement: just above eye height, slightly facing down.